 Disinfect Your Water Heater

-This is achieved by turning your heater up high (over 160 degrees) and allowing it to run for a few hours.
+Turn your water heater up high (over 160 degrees) and allow it to run for a few hours.

 If your heater isn’t reaching these temperatures, then it needs to be repaired or replaced, or you could be tainting your water supply with dangerous bacteria.